hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

 #### Exporting keys from Mac Keychain Access

-**Step 1.** Open Keychain Access and locate your developer ID certificate and associated private key:
+**Step 1.** You need to have a "Developer ID Application" certificate.
+Other types won't work.
+Open Keychain Access and locate your Developer ID certificate and associated private key:

 ![Keychain Access](images/keychain-access-1.png)